CuyZ/Valinor/docs/pages/mapping/construction-strategy.md

 to be handled as well, the name of the class must be given to the registration method.

+If several constructors are registered, they must provide distinct signatures to prevent collision during mapping — meaning that if two constructors require several arguments with the exact same names, the mapping will fail.

 ```php
 (new \CuyZ\Valinor\MapperBuilder())
     ->registerConstructor(